intel/intel-extension-for-pytorch/docs/tutorials/features/float8.md

 Two formats are used in FP8 training and inference, in order to meet the required value range and precision of activation, weight and gradient in Deep Neural Network (DNN).
 One is E4M3 (sign-exponent-mantissa) for activation and weight, the other is E5M2 for gradients.
 These two formats are defined in [FP8 FORMATS FOR DEEP LEARNING](https://arxiv.org/pdf/2209.05433.pdf).

-FP8 data type is used for memory storage only in current stage.
-It will be converted to the BFloat16 data type for computation.

 ## FP8 Quantization

 On GPU, online Dynamic Quantization is used for FP8 data compression and decompression.
 Delayed Scaling algorithm is used for accelerating the quantizaiton process.